Recruitment and Retention of SLPs in Health Care

 • Increased leadership and teambuilding

-• Unreasonable productivity requirements;
+• Unreasonable or unsustainable productivity requirements;

-• Administrative demands that conflict with professional ethics or clinical judgement (e.g., mandating a prescribed caseload size without regard to appropriateness of patients; treating patients for a predetermined period of time without regard for tolerance level and/or prognosis);
+• Administrative demands that conflict with professional ethics or clinical judgment (e.g., mandating a prescribed caseload size without regard to appropriateness of patients; treating patients for a predetermined period of time without regard for tolerance level and/or prognosis);

 • Lack of administrative support for non-professional activities (copying or preparing materials, patient transport, record keeping);